 MOVING FORWARD WHAT NOW?

 The question is whether 2nd wave COVID19 infections will impact markets or not.
 Will social distancing measures get tightened again to prevent the virus from overwhelming the healthcare systems.
 The amount of stimulus which the central banks have pumped into the global financial system is unprecedented.
 There are bull and bear factors tussling at the markets, with new developments each passing day that alter forward projections and their probabilities.
 How should one navigate?
+There is so much to the phrase “make your own play”.

 Position size and diversify appropriately to minimize negative marking impact.
 If your position size is minimal like a small lottery punt then you can sleep well at night.
 However, if you poured your life savings into this one bet, or even take leverage for this bet, you had better eyeball the bet every second.
 Your position size has a direct relationship with the emotional impact of this bet.